TomFreeman/boats/README.md

 Type less do more.

-### pickProps from other models
+### pickProps

-It takes the definitions paths as the first parameter and an array of strings or rest parameters specifying props to pick.
+It takes the definitions path as the first parameter, and an array of strings or rest parameters specifying props to pick:
 ```
 {{ pickProps('path', 'prop1', 'prop2') }}
 ```